 - Use thick storage containers.
 Ordinary plastic containers are too thin and leak or break after only a few months.
 Instead, find some official water storage containers.

 - Keep it cool.
 Your water should be kept in a cool, dry place away from direct sunlight or heat sources.

 - Rotate every year.
 You should write down the date when you put water into storage so you know how old it is.
 After 10 or 11 months, start drinking and replacing it.

 A few warnings:

-- Do not use empty milk jugs or any other container that was used for another liquid.
-No matter how well you clean them, you won’t be able to remove bacteria and chemicals that have become lodged in the plastic.
+- Do not use empty milk jugs.
+No matter how well you clean them, you might not be able to remove bacteria that have become lodged in the plastic.

 - Do not store your water near gasoline, pesticides or toxic substances.
 Even good containers are slightly porous and it’s possible for fumes to eventually make their way inside to the water.